distribution/distribution/docs/storage-drivers/oss.md

       <td>
       no
       </td>
       <td> An internal endpoint or the public endpoint for OSS access.
 The default is false.
-For a list of regions, you can look at [https://docs.aliyun.com/#/oss/product-documentation/domain-region](https://docs.aliyun.com/#/oss/product-documentation/domain-region).
+      For a list of regions, you can look at <a href="https://www.alibabacloud.com/help/doc-detail/31837.htm">the official documentation</a>.
       </td>
     </tr>
     <tr>